United Kingdom

 ESG integrity and green taxonomies

 The creation and promotion of ‘ESG’ (Environmental, Social, and Governance) investing has been the financial industry’s key response to climate change.
 This form of investing targets companies with a more positive impact on the environment and society.
 In doing so, it aims to utilise the huge volumes of capital that financial institutions control to tackle climate change.
 ESG investing has rapidly risen to prominence.
-In 2021, some estimates put the total volume of assets in sustainable or ESG-focused funds at $2.7 trillion worldwide,[11] with the total assets that have seen some ESG integration higher.[12]
-This has also led to increased scrutiny of ESG investments, with many experts and organisations arguing that ESG investing often fails to deliver on its purported climate benefits.[13]
+Based on an ESG report from Bloomberg Intelligence, global ESG assets surpassed $30 trillion in 2022, and are on track to surpass $40 trillion by 2030.
+This has also led to increased scrutiny of ESG investments, with many experts and organisations arguing that ESG investing often fails to deliver on its purported climate benefits.[11]
 Common targets of criticism include ambiguity caused by a patchwork of ESG framework and data distribution companies, and a lack of clarity as to which ESG investments are truly ‘green.’

 Other sustainable financial products

 Equity stakes in corporations that meet ESG rules are not the only financial asset relevant to climate change.
 Debt finance instruments can also be designed to drive the net zero transition.
 ‘Green bonds’ are similar to regular bonds but specifically go towards financing projects with a positive impact on the climate.
 These bonds have been issued by international financial institutions, private entities and governments.
+In the absence of formal regulations, the International Capital Markets Association have established the Green Bond Principles, a set of voluntary guidelines that aim to promote integrity in the green bond market.
+Since its introduction, financial institutions like Bank of America, JP Morgan, and BlackRock have signed up as members.
+The Green Bond Principles recognise certain projects as “green”, which includes renewable energy, clean transportation, climate observation systemics, and environmentally friendly products.
 In the UK, the government has issued ‘Green Gilts’ for institutional investors, which raised £16 billion after the first two issuances in 2021.
 National Savings & Investments, a government saving scheme, has also now begun to offer green bonds to retail investors.
 The Climate Bonds Initiative supports enhancing climate solutions through debt capital markets globally.

 Loans may also support sustainability objectives.
 Green or sustainability loans can fund projects that focus on climate change mitigation or adaptation, for example retrofitting buildings.
 Sustainability-linked loans, by contrast, tie loans for other projects to sustainability performance metrics.
 The Sustainability Linked Loan Principles can inform how to structure these instruments.
+Nevertheless[RK2] , care must be taken with respect to the integrity of sustainability-linked loan markets, considering the risks of greenwashing and conflicts of interests, such that the banks may accept weak environmental performance targets and consider the loan as part of their sustainable finance quota.
 Compliance and voluntary carbon markets have created other types of climate-related financial products.
 Institutional investors may consider investing in carbon credits, which represent greenhouse gas emissions reductions or removals.
 Derivatives markets are also emerging alongside carbon markets, which may provide helpful price signals to firms and regulators.
 As awareness of the biodiversity crisis – a problem separate but highly interlinked with climate change – grows, there are increasing opportunities to invest in ‘natural capital.’

 Mandatory net zero targets and stewardship rules

 The UK Government is accountable to its net zero target under the Climate Change Act, and many private organisations have voluntarily set their own net zero targets.
-The Climate Change Committee (CCC) has suggested going a step further and requiring that financial institutions set net zero targets, create plans for how they will meet these targets, and report against them.[15]
-The Committee suggests requiring five-yearly goals to mirror the Government’s carbon budgets.
+In a report published in 2020, the Climate Change Committee (CCC) suggested going a step further and requiring that financial institutions set net zero targets, create plans for how they will meet these targets, and report against them.[13]
+This would supplement the approach taken by the Net Zero Banking Alliance, which requires its members to independently set and publicly disclose long-term and immediate targets to support net zero by 2050.
+The Committee suggested requiring five-yearly goals to mirror the Government’s carbon budgets.
 This change would move net zero target-setting from a voluntary exercise – which can bring reputational benefits – to a compliance requirement that would need to be performed alongside close analysis of regulatory requirements.
-The CCC has also suggested that the Stewardship Code, which already requires that investors consider long-term value and sustainable benefits, incorporates net zero goals.[16]
+Finally, the CCC has also suggested that the Stewardship Code, which already requires that investors consider long-term value and sustainable benefits, incorporates net zero goals.[14]
+In February 2024, the Financial Reporting Council announced that the Stewardship Code would undergo revisions.
+It is anticipated that the revisions would focus on enhancing the Code to meet the challenges of decarbonisation and net zero transition, increasing the interoperability between the plethora of sustainability reporting requirements faced by investors, and increasing transparency surrounding disclosures on climate actions.

 General regulatory reforms